Tim Blackwell (baseball): Career statistics

 In a ten-year major league career, Blackwell played in 426 games, accumulating 238 hits in 1,044 at bats for a .228 career batting average along with 6 home runs, 80 runs batted in and a .328 on-base percentage.
 He ended his career with a .981 fielding percentage.
 While he was a light-hitting catcher, Blackwell had a strong throwing arm with a quick release and, was a good pitch caller.

 Managing career

-Following his playing career, Blackwell became a catching instructor and coach with Toronto Blue Jays organisation, and then became a minor league manager for the Baltimore Orioles, Colorado Rockies, Milwaukee Brewers, San Francisco Giants and New York Mets organizations.
+Following his playing career, Blackwell became a catching instructor and coach with the Toronto Blue Jays organization then became a minor league manager for the Baltimore Orioles, Colorado Rockies, Milwaukee Brewers, San Francisco Giants and New York Mets organizations.
 He managed the 1989 Pittsfield Mets of the New York–Penn League to the playoffs and garnered Manager of the Year honors, and then led the Columbia Mets to the South Atlantic League championship in 1991.
 In 1993 and 1994, Blackwell managed the new St. Paul Saints of the independent Northern League.
 The team won the league's first championship in 1993.
 He last managed the Winston-Salem Warthogs of the Class A Carolina League in 2008.